-It’s cheap, it’s super durable, and it’s the best home shipping scale for eBay.
-We’ve actually bought 6 of them now because we like adding shipping stations as we go! (and I stepped on the readout of one and dropped another on concrete…)
+It’s cheap, it’s super durable, and it’s the best home shipping scale for not only eBay but Mercari and Poshmark as well!.
+We’ve actually bought 4 of them now because we like adding shipping stations as we go! (and I stepped on the readout of one and dropped another on concrete…)

-If you’re less accident-prone than I am, you can find a great scale for about the price of 34 dollar menu hamburgers!
+If you’re less accident-prone than I am, this is a great scale for home shipping!

 4. Label & Sticker Remover

-There are many options available (go for metal ones instead of plastic) but there is one we have found that these ones give us the best bang for our buck
+There are many options available (go for metal ones instead of plastic) but there is one we have found that these ones (Amazon link) give us the best bang for our buck

 Packing materials are one of the most overlooked costs in eBay selling.
-We have spend almost $50 for supplies to ship a single order (it was a huge set of china and needed lots of bubble wrap) and, if you don’t have a cheap supplier, you might loose your shorts!
-The best supplies are free supplies so check out some of our favorite sources:
+We have spent over $50 for supplies to ship a single order (it was a huge set of china and needed lots of bubble wrap) and, if you don’t have a cheap supplier, you might lose your shorts!
+The best shipping supplies are free supplies so check out some of our favorite sources:

 - Dumpsters.
 While it’s not as much a hobby for us anymore, there was a time when we would stop at dumpsters and pull out boxes and bubble wrap (and saved a ton of money doing so).
 We routinely found large rolls of bubble wrap, excellent shipping boxes, and even sellable inventory!
 Just be sure that you’re being safe and not trespassing if you go down this route.

 - Local Newspapers and Grocery Stores.
-Newspapers printers are notorious for creating huge amounts of waste.
-Whether they are misprints or just leftovers, large bales or newspaper gets recycled or thrown away all the time.
+Newspaper printers are notorious for creating huge amounts of waste.
+Whether they are misprints or just leftovers, large bales of newspaper get recycled or thrown away all the time.
 In conjunction with this, grocery stores that stock free newspapers/classifieds/etc. end up throwing away all the extras when they get new stock.
 Reach out to your local stores or Newspapers and ask if they have a day when they toss things and offer to take it off their hands for free!

 - Stores.
-If you are shipping a speciality item, odds are you can score a free box from a friendly local store.
+If you are shipping a specialty item, odds are you can score a free box from a friendly local store.
 When we ship bikes or guitars we head down to our local bike or guitar shop and ask if they have any leftover boxes.
-More often than not the answer is yes and you can get a box meant for you item for nothing!
+More often than not the answer is yes and you can get a box meant for your item for nothing!

-- Friends & Fam.
+- Friends & Family.
 We have a spot in our garage for random boxes and the pile grows and changes slightly every time I look at it.
-Family members and friends know not to throw their boxes away and make regular drop offs to our garage stash!
+Family members and friends know not to throw their boxes away and make regular drop-offs to our garage stash!

 - We like 3″ wide tape as it bridges gaps better and we don’t have to double tape boxes together.
 We bought a box of 12 rolls of 3″ tape from an eBay seller only to find out that they had deceptively described it as 3″ tape because the inside hole measured 3″ (it all does).
 The actual width of the tape was barely over 2″.
 We still used the tape but were pretty bummed out.

 - Another time, we found a great deal on tape that really was 3″.
-Unfortunately, when we got it it was so thin that it would tear when going on boxes and barley stuck enough to keep boxes closed.
-In this instant we didn’t actually use any of it because we didn’t trust it to get our packages to our buyers safely!
+Unfortunately, when we got it it was so thin that it would tear when going on boxes and barely stuck enough to keep boxes closed.
+In this instance, we didn’t actually use any of it because we didn’t trust it to get our packages to our buyers safely!

-These days, we buy tape from a single source while is a great deal and sticks like glue!
-Trust us, don’t bother buying inferior tape, you’ll regret it.
+Getting the best packing tape doesn’t have to be hard.
+Just order the same brand consistently!
+These days, we buy Uline tape which is a great deal and sticks like glue.
+Trust me, don’t bother buying inferior tape, you’ll regret it.

 - Lower weight reduces shipping cost